 If you have additional questions about remarriage and alimony in Florida after reading this article, you should consult a local family law attorney.

 During a divorce proceeding, the court can grant alimony to either spouse.
 There are several types of alimony awards, which can serve a variety of purposes.
 Sometimes, courts grant spousal support to "bridge the gap" until a spouse is self-supporting.

 The most common type of alimony is periodic alimony, which consists of payments made according to a schedule (usually monthly) from the paying spouse to the supported spouse.

 In Florida, periodic alimony automatically ends when the supported spouse remarries.
 (Fla.
 Stat.
 Ann. § 61.08 (7).)
 The paying spouse may stop making support payments immediately upon the date of the marriage, without having to return to court for an additional court order.

-For example, if your ex-spouse is living with someone who is providing financial support, your ex may agree that you shouldn't have to pay alimony any more.
-In this case, you should both sign an agreement either modifying or ending alimony, and file it with the circuit court clerk's office.
+For example, if your ex-spouse is living with someone who is providing financial support, your ex may agree that you shouldn't have to pay alimony anymore.
+In this case, you should both sign an agreement, either modifying or ending alimony, and file it with the circuit court clerk's office.

 Florida courts have the power to modify or terminate alimony when the supported spouse begins cohabiting with another person.
-Florida law defines cohabitation as any living arrangement in which the supported spouse is living with, and receiving financial assistance from another person that is not related by blood or marriage.
+Florida law defines cohabitation as any living arrangement in which the supported spouse is living with and receiving financial assistance from another person not related by blood or marriage.

 If you're paying alimony, and you believe your ex-spouse is cohabiting with someone, you should consider filing a motion to terminate or modify alimony in your local circuit court.
 Once you set a hearing date, it will be up to you to prove the supportive relationship to the court.